zenvia/zenvia-openapi-spec/spec/tags/subscriptions.md

 ## Webhook request error handling
 As described before, webhooks allow you to receive events in your application.

 However, if a webhook request fails, a retry procedure begins.
-This procedurece consists of the following rules:
+This procedure consists of the following rules:
 * There will be at least 30 seconds between each request attempt for the same event.
 * There will be at most 30 request attempts for the same event.